nikwithak/nikwithak/README.md

 Hi.
 I'm Nik.
 I'm software engineer in Seattle, Washington with 14+ years experience leading engineering teams to build cloud data applications at USAA, Amazon, Zillow, and others.
 My preferred stack is Rust backend, and TypeScript/React frontend.
 I also have a lot of professional experience with Python and Java.

-## Open Source Work

-* I am in the slow-moving process of cleaning up and releasing a curated set of my past software projects.
-* I am mid-development of a new Rust web and data framework, which I plan to make available under the MIT license once I reach my first release milestone later this year.
-[Email me](mailto:nwakg@pm.me) if you would like to join the Alpha developer preview.
+I am mid-development of a new Rust web and data framework called [`tailwag`](https://github.com/nikwithak/tailwag), which I released in 2024 under the MIT license.
+It's still very much in an experimental state, but aims to be a rapid development toolkit to quickly prototype new data applications.
+Starring this and other projects is one of the best zero-cost ways to support me and my development!

 ### Following My Work